AdeniyiAhmod/financial_ratios/README.md

 ## Overview

-This project aims to conduct a comprehensive analysis of sector performance using financial data sourced from [stockanalysis.com](https://stockanalysis.com/).
-By leveraging data analytics techniques, we explore key metrics and ratios to gain insights into the financial health and trajectory of companies within the sector.
+This project aims to analyze the performance of companies within a specific sector using data-driven techniques.
+By collecting financial data from [stockanalysis.com](https://stockanalysis.com/) and conducting in-depth analysis, valuable insights into industry trends and dynamics are uncovered.
+The project utilizes web scraping, data preprocessing, and visualization techniques to extract meaningful insights and draw actionable conclusions.

-## Project Structure
+## Features

-- **data_collection:** Contains scripts for web scraping financial data from [stockanalysis.com](https://stockanalysis.com/).
+- **Web scraping:** Collect financial data from [stockanalysis.com](https://stockanalysis.com/) using web scraping techniques.

-- **data_processing:** Includes scripts for preprocessing the collected data, handling missing values, and formatting inconsistencies.

-- **analysis:** Contains Jupyter Notebooks or Python scripts for conducting exploratory data analysis (EDA), calculating financial ratios, and generating visualizations.

-- **visualizations:** Stores the visualizations generated during the analysis phase.

-- **results:** Contains the final analysis results, including insights, conclusions, and recommendations.
+- **Data preprocessing:** Clean and preprocess the collected data to ensure accuracy and consistency.

+- **Analysis:** Conduct comprehensive analysis of key financial metrics and ratios to assess sector performance.

+- **Visualizations:** Visualize trends and patterns using plots and charts for better understanding and interpretation.

+- **Insights:** Derive actionable insights from the analysis to guide investment decisions and strategic planning.

+## Data Sources
+Financial data is collected from [stockanalysis.com](https://stockanalysis.com/) using web scraping techniques.
+The website provides comprehensive coverage of financial information for various publicly traded companies.

 ## Contributors